Table of Contents

 Are There Multiple Typhoid Fever Vaccines?

-When Do I Need to Re-Vaccinate?
+When Do I Need to Re-Vaccinate for Typhoid Fever?

 How Do I Take the Oral Typhoid Fever Vaccine?